 Key Features Include:

-- Oil groove in the crank bore that is fed through a channel in the integrated dipper arm.
+- Oil groove in the crank bore that is fed through a channel in the integrated force oil dipper arm.

-- Oil groove in the wrist pin bore that provides a reservoir of lubricant to the wrist pin.
+- Oil groove in the wrist pin bore that provides a reservoir of lubricant to the wrist pin as well as reinforced wrist pin bosses on the rod.

 Rod bolt torque: 170 in/lbs lubricated

-Measure the crank pin diameter with the outside mic, it should measure 1.180" +/-.0005".
+Measure the crank pin diameter with the outside mic, it should measure 1.180-1.1795".
 Measure in several spots to insure roundness.
-If out of round more than .0005" it probably should be replaced.
+If larger than 1.180", crank journal should be polished down to spec.
+If journal is out of round more than .0005" it probably should be replaced.
 The crank pin finish should be smooth to the touch.

 Refer to instructions shipped with all rods and the video below for more detailed instructions.